nicolas17/mapillary_apidoc/source/includes/_im.md

 bs | List of blurs for image
-bs[type] | Describes type of blur, face = face detected, license = license plate detected, user = user defined blur bs[rect] | Placement of blur as a rectangle, [SouthWest, NorthEast] -> [[x,y],[x,y]] pbs | List of requested blurs, new requests can not be done until this requested is rejected or approved pbs[type] | Describes type of blur, user = user defined blur pbs[rect] | Placement of blur as a rectangle, [SouthWest, NorthEast] -> [[x,y],[x,y]] user | User who decided the blur, if null its mapillary default requesting_user | User requesting a blur
+bs[type] | Describes type of blur, face = face detected, license = license plate detected, user = user defined blur bs[rect] | Placement of blur as a rectangle, [SouthWest, NorthEast] -> [[x,y],[x,y]] pbs | List of requested blurs, new requests can not be done until this request is rejected or approved pbs[type] | Describes type of blur, user = user defined blur pbs[rect] | Placement of blur as a rectangle, [SouthWest, NorthEast] -> [[x,y],[x,y]] user | User who decided the blur, if null it's mapillary default requesting_user | User requesting a blur

 ## POST /im/:key/b